Joker (2012 film): Development

 Shirish Kunder had the project in development for several years before finding financial backing and hit films, and had to negotiate for use of the specific title which Kunder stated is important to the script itself.
 The film is being produced by Farah Khan, Shirish Kunder, and Akshay Kumar under the banner of Three's Company and Hari Om Entertainment.
-The film was shot in 3D using 3D cameras, however in June 2012, it was announced that the film was no longer in 3D any more, since Ra.One and Don 2 have taken the goals, if Joker flopped it would be a loss on the whole crew, therefore the film will only be released in 2D format.
+The film was shot in 3D using 3D cameras, however in June 2012, it was announced that the film was no longer in 3D, since Ra.One and Don 2 have taken the goals, if Joker flopped it would be a loss on the whole crew, therefore the film will only be released in 2D format.
 According to director, Shirish Kunder, "It is an underdog story about how individuals make it big in life and in the process, get help from aliens from a fictional planet".
 Shreyas Talpade will play Akshay's brother in the film.
 Female lead opposite to Shreyas will be played by Minisha Lamba, who will enact the role of an innocent TV reporter.
 Sonakshi will also perform an item number in the film.
 American actor Alexx ONell was also signed to play a role in the film.